shimaore/ccnq3/doc/data-dictionary.md

 ### Which rule sets are selected ###

-When a call has to be routed towards a trunk, one or two rule sets might be applied:
+When a call has to be routed towards a trunk, a maximum of two eligible rule sets are tried in order:

-* the rule set indicated by the `outbound_route` of the `number`, if any;
+* The first rule set is the rule set indicated by the `outbound_route` of the (calling) `number` (From username), if any.
+This allows for example to route specific calling numbers through a T.38 route rather than a voice-only route.
+* The second rule set is the first matching rule set in the following list:
+  * The rule set indicated by the `outbound_route` of the `domain` (Request URI domain), if any.
+This only applies if the OpenSIPS configuration flag `use_domain_outbound_route` is `true` [default: `false`].
-* the rule set indicated by the `outbound_route` of the `endpoint`, if any.
+  * The rule set indicated by the `outbound_route` of the `endpoint` (source endpoint), if any.
+This only applies if the OpenSIPS configuration flag `use_endpoint_outbound_route` is `true` [default: `true`].
+  * The rule set indicated by the `default_outbound_route` OpenSIPS configuration parameter, if any.
+This only applies if the OpenSIPS configuration flag `use_default_outbound_route` is `true` [default: `false`].

+The default configuration (calling number and originating endpoint rule sets) allows for rule selection base on provisioning only.
+Domain-based outbound-route selection is meant to be used on outbound-proxies, not on customer-side proxies (where it could be used to bypass calling restrictions).
+When domain-based route selection is enabled the calling endpoint can select any domain-based route.

-If no `outbound_route` is provided, or both rule sets are unable to route the call (no matching prefix, etc.), the call is rejected with `404 User Not Found` (local number) or `502 No Route` (global number).
+If no rule set is eligible, or the eligible rule set(s) are unable to route the call (no matching prefix, etc.), the call is rejected with `404 User Not Found` (local number) or `502 No Route` (global number).

-The first matching rule selected (either from the number's `outbound_route` rule-set, or from the endpoint's `outbound_route` rule-set) is used to route the call.
+The first eligible and matching rule selected is used to route the call.

 ### How rules are matched ###